After completing this study unit you will be able to:

 - Describe the key features of the nasal cavity.

 The nasal cavities are spaces within the anterior aspect of the cranium, located directly behind the external nose.
 The left and right cavities are separated in the midline by a central nasal septum (medial wall) and both chambers are also bounded by a roof, floor and lateral wall.

-Each cavity has three generalized regions, a vestibule, a respiratory region and an olfactory region.
-The vestibule region is located within the nares, it is lined by skin and houses hair follicles.
+Each cavity has three regions: vestibule region, respiratory region and the olfactory region.
+The vestibule is located within the nares, it is lined by skin and houses hair follicles.
 The olfactory region is the most superior part of the cavity space, it is lined by olfactory epithelium and contains olfactory receptors.
 The remaining nasal cavity forms the large respiratory region.
 This area is lined by respiratory epithelium with ciliated and mucous cells and contains the nasal conchae and meatuses.